Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d'Estournel 1928 92p

-Tasted in November 2002.
-This wine displayed very ripe fruit with aromas of chocolate and cocoa.
-It was slightly tart on the palate, but the balance was delicate.
-Quite elegant.
-A wine with big belief.
+This wine was tasted in November 2002.
+It displayed very ripe fruit with aromas of chocolate and cocoa.
+It was slightly tart on the palate but had a delicate balance.
+It is pretty elegant and well-preserved.

 Cos d'Estournel 1926 91p

-Tasted in June 2022.
-Bordeaux bottling.
-Sappy with nice acidity, lively, tasty, nicely balanced, and delicate finish.
-Still alive and a pleasant one to taste.
+I tasted it in June 2022.
+It is a Bordeaux bottling.
+It is sappy with nice acidity, lively, tasty, nicely balanced, and delicately finished.
+It is still alive and a pleasant one to taste.

 Cos d'Estournel 1925 93p